 Once at the destination, make sure you pick the bike up during the specified time or else you will end up paying fine (even though very minimal).

-Some time back the official twitter handle of the GM Southern Railway tweeted the image below which neatly lists down all the important points about how to parcel bike on a train and how to take bike as luggage in the same train you are travelling in.
+Some time back the official twitter handle of the GM Southern Railway tweeted the image below which neatly lists down all the important points about how to parcel bike on a train and how to take a bike as luggage on the same train you are traveling in.